o-power/dashing-data/README.md

 - As a **site owner**, I want to restrict users access if they don't have an active subscription.
 - As a **site owner**, I want to be able to use the admin panel to manage content on the site.
 - As a **site owner**, I want validation on the data upload to ensure the data has the correct data types.
-- As a **site owner**, I want continuous integration testing to ensure that code changes do not break existing features.
+- As a **site owner**, I want unit tests to ensure that code is working as expected.

 ### Models